 Tax Payment Difficulties

-Revenue acknowledges that in the current economic slowdown some businesses and taxpayers are experiencing difficulties in meeting their tax payment obligations even where they are fully committed to meeting those obligations and in more favourable economic and financial circumstances did precisely that.
+Revenue acknowledges that some businesses and taxpayers experience difficulties in meeting their tax payment obligations even where they are fully committed to meeting those obligations and in more favourable economic and financial circumstances did precisely that.

 Revenue’s approach to individuals and businesses experiencing tax payment difficulties is set out in the documents on the Revenues Website www.revenue.ie